The Book of Salt

-The Book of Salt is a 2003 debut novel by Vietnamese-American author Monique Truong.

-It presents a narrative through the eyes of Bình, a Vietnamese cook.
-His story centers in Paris in his life as the cook in the home of Gertrude Stein and Alice B. Toklas, and is supplemented by his memories of his childhood in French-colonial Vietnam.
-This book is structured as a stream of consciousness narrative, in which Bình's present circumstances are mixed with episodes from his past, showing bits and pieces of people and events from the Lost Generation in Paris in the 1920s and 1930s.
+The Book of Salt is the 2003 debut novel by Vietnamese-American author Monique Truong.
+It follows Bình, a Vietnamese cook in the Paris home of Gertrude Stein and Alice B. Toklas.
+This book is structured as a stream of consciousness narrative, in which events from the Lost Generation in Paris in the 1920s and 1930s are recounted alongside Binh's memories of his childhood in French-colonial Vietnam.

 Characters

 Bình

 Bình is a gay Vietnamese cook who, at the present time in the novel, is living in Paris, working as the personal chef to Gertrude Stein and Alice Toklas.
 Bình struggles to find a love, acceptance, and a home in Paris after traumatizing experiences in his youth in French-colonized Vietnam; in particular, he wrestles with his father's criticism and rejection of his homosexual son.
 Bình seeks to dispel his feelings of exile and alienation through romantic relationships and through becoming a part of Gertrude Stein's household, where he is privy to Stein's and Toklas's personal lives.